Syndicate content

 I didn't realize they already had the DOT hazardous materials placards back in 1942?
 I was under the impression that the placard system wasn't started until the early 60's.

 [There was no DOT in the 1940s -- the Department of Transportation was established in 1966.
-Hazmat placards are hinged in the middle and have a big number on them.
+The current system of hazmat placards, hinged in the middle with a four-digit number on them, goes back to the Hazardous Materials Transportation Act of 1975.
 In the 1940s, tank cars full of gasoline might have a DANGEROUS placard (below), with skull and crossbones. - Dave]

 How it was.